MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/view-sequence-details-connected-records.md

 ---
-title: "View details of a sequence and its connected records in sales accelerator | MicrosoftDocs"
+title: "View details of sequence and its connected records | MicrosoftDocs"
-description: "Learn how to view details of a sequence and its connected records in sales accelerator." ms.date: 01/11/2021 ms.service: crm-online ms.topic: article
+description: "Use the sequence page to view the details of a sequence and its connected records in sales accelerator in Dynamics 365 Sales." ms.date: 01/11/2021 ms.topic: article
 author: udaykirang
 ms.author: udag